rapPayne/AgileGadgets-com/src/pages/blog/kaggle-dataset-google-colab.md

 accuracy = accuracy_score(y_test, y_pred)
 print(f"Model Accuracy: {accuracy:.2f}")
 ```
 The accuracy score will be between 0 and 1.
 A score of 0.8 means that the model correctly predicted the star rating 80% of the time.
 Ours was a dismal 0.51. 😦 This may have been because a close guess is still seen as 100% wrong (unlike in a regression model).
-So if we predicted a 2-star review but it was 1 or if we predicted a 4-star review and it was 5, those would still be completely wrong.
+So if we predicted a 2-star review but it was 1 or if we predicted a 4-star review and it was 5, those would still be considered completely wrong.
 In classification, there's no such thing as close.
 Let's try with some hand-written reviews.

 ## Step 10: Perform a Sanity Check